Arsany07/Filtering/README.md

 ## Introduction

-The Signal Viewer Application allows users to visualize and analyze signals in real-time, providing a feature-rich interface for signal manipulation and data analysis.
+The Image Processing App Application allows users to display images, providing a feature-rich interface for image manipulation.

 ## Features